ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 one of these 3 methods:

-  * **Regex**  The scraped (recognized) text is considered matched only if it satisfies the regular expression in the :guilabel:`Regex` field.
+  * **Regex**  The scraped (recognized) text is considered matched only if it satisfies the regular expression in the :guilabel:`Regex` field, once normalized as lower cased strings.
     The regular expression syntax is governed by the |python-regex-lib|.
   * **Number**  The recognized text is considered matched only if it results in a number that satisfies the condition selected in the :guilabel:`Logic` field (e.g., "greater than zero").
   * **Date**  The recognized text is considered matched only if it results in day and time that